kartikayverma56/cs452-mergesort/README.md

 - You can stop the recursion using the number of levels in the sorting tree or by number of threads.
 It is simpler to stop it by the number of levels.
+- You are recommended to do this: let child threads call pthread_exit() to exit. parent thread itself doesn't need to call pthread_exit().
+This is a recommendation but is not a requirement, however, later on when you work on project 5, you will see the vaule of doing this.

-## Due Date:
+## Submission

-23:59pm, September 30th, 2021.
+Due Date: 23:59pm, Feburary 8th, 2021.
+Late submissions will not be accepted/graded.
+All grading will be executed on onyx.boisestate.edu.
+Submissions that fail to compile on onyx will not be graded.

 ## Grading Rubric (for Undergraduate students)

-All grading will be executed on onyx.boisestate.edu.
-Submissions that fail to compile will not being graded.

 - [30 pts] Make concurrent
   - [10 pts] You got a speedup of at least 2 with 4 or more cores